Dominican Summer League Padres

-The Dominican Summer League Padres or DSL Padres are a Rookie League affiliate of the San Diego Padres based in the Dominican Republic.
-They play in the Dominican Summer League.
+The Dominican Summer League Padres or DSL Padres are a Minor League Baseball team based in the Dominican Republic.
+The Padres compete in the Dominican Summer League as a rookie-level affiliate of the San Diego Padres.
 As an independent affiliate, they have been in existence since 1997.

 History

-The team first came into existence in 1990, when they shared an affiliation with the Detroit Tigers and the Boston Red Sox and were known as the DSL Tigers/Padres/Red Sox.
+The team came into existence in 1990, when they shared an affiliation with the Detroit Tigers and Boston Red Sox and were known as the DSL Tigers/Padres/Red Sox.
 For the 1991 season, they shared an affiliation with the California Angels and Los Angeles Dodgers and were called the DSL Angels/Dodgers/Padres.
 For 1992 and 1993, the team shared an affiliation with the New York Yankees and were known as the DSL Yankees/Padres.
 The next three seasons (1994–1996), the team shared an affiliation with the Chicago Cubs and were called the DSL Cubs/Padres.

 They have been independently affiliated with the Padres since 1997.

+The DSL Padres Gold won their first DSL championship in 2025.